marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/gettingstarted.rst

 voxels will depend to some extent on the noise in this session, and so data extracted from this ROI, for this session, will be biased to have high signal.

+.. _tutorial-processing:

 Starting the tutorial
 ---------------------

 First you will need to run some processing on the example dataset.
-After you unpack the dataset archive, you should have four subdirectories in the main marsbar_example_data directory.
-Directories sess1, sess2 and sess3 contain the slice-time corrected and realigned, undistorted, spatially normalized data for the three sessions (runs) of the experiment.
-The rois directory contains pre-defined regions of interest.
+After you unpack the dataset archive, you should have four subdirectories in the main ``marsbar_example_data`` directory.
+Directories ``sess1``, ``sess2`` and ``sess3`` contain the slice-time corrected and realigned, undistorted, spatially normalized data for the three sessions (runs) of the experiment.
+The ``rois`` directory contains pre-defined regions of interest.

 To run the tutorial, find where your marsbar directory is.
-You can do this from the matlab prompt with >> which marsbar .
-If <marsbar> is the marsbar directory, then you should be able to see a directory called
-<marsbar>/examples/batch.
-This batch directory contains Matlab program files to
-run the preprocessing..
-Change directory to batch , and start Matlab.
-From the Matlab prompt, run the command run_preprocess.
-This little script will run smooth the images by 8mm FWHM, and run SPM models for each run.
+You can do this from the matlab prompt with ``>> which marsbar`` .
+If ``<marsbar>`` is the marsbar directory, then you should be able to see a directory called ``<marsbar>/examples/batch``.
+This ``batch`` subdirectory contains Matlab program files to run the preprocessing.
+Change directory to ``batch``, and start Matlab.
+From the Matlab prompt, run the command ``run_preprocess``.
+This little script will smooth the images by 8mm FWHM, and run SPM models for each run.

 Now start MarsBaR.
 If you have put or linked MarsBaR into your SPM toolbox directory then you can start MarsBaR from the SPM interface.
 Click Toolboxes... and then marsbar.

-Otherwise, make sure the MarsBaR directory is on the Matlab path, and run the command marsbar from the Matlab >> prompt.
+Otherwise, make sure the MarsBaR directory is on the Matlab path, and run the command marsbar from the Matlab ``>>`` prompt.

 .. include:: ../links_names.txt